-What you must pay when you get these se Services that are covered for you Medicare HMO Blue PlusRx Medicare HMO Blue ValueRx Medicare HMO Blue SaverRx Medicare Part B prescription drugs (continued) Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
-What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
+Services that are covered for What you must pay when you get these ser vices

+you Medicare HMO Medicare HMO Medicare HMO

+Blue PlusRx Blue ValueRx Blue SaverRx

 Obesity screening and therapy to promote sustained weight loss If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.
 There is no coinsurance or copayment for Medicare-covered preventive obesity screening and therapy.
 There is no coinsurance or copayment for Medicare-covered preventive obesity screening and therapy.
 There is no coinsurance or copayment for Medicare-covered preventive obesity screening and therapy.

-Opioid treatment program services Opioid use disorder treatment services are covered under Part B of Original Medicare.
-Members of our plan receive coverage for these services through our plan.
-Covered services include: FDA-approved opioid agonist and antagonist treatment medications and the dispensing and administration of such medications, if applicable Substance use counseling Individual and group therapy Toxicology testing There is no coinsurance or copayment for Medicare-covered OTP outpatient mental health services.
-There is no coinsurance or copayment for Medicare-covered OTP outpatient mental health services.
-There is no coinsurance or copayment for Medicare-covered OTP outpatient mental health services.
+Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments There is no There is no There is no

+coinsurance or coinsurance or coinsurance or

+copayment for copayment for copayment for

+Medicare-covered Medicare-covered Medicare-covered

+OTP outpatient OTP outpatient OTP outpatient

+mental health mental health mental health

+services. services. services.